-Depending on the time you travel, you have to consider the time when the sun sets.
-In the winter it sets a little before 5pm and you run out of light very soon.
+Depending on the time you travel, you have to consider the time when the sunsets.
+For example, it sets a little before 5 pm in the winter, and you run out of light very soon.

 Day 1.
 Eiffel Tower, Mars Field, and the Invalides

-Our recommendation when you first arrive in Paris is to check in at your hotel so that you aren’t carrying all of your luggage around with you.
+When you first arrive in Paris, our recommendation is to check-in at your hotel to avoid carrying all of your luggage around with you.

 The Champs de Mars is a park that is between the Eiffel Tower and the Military School.
 When the military school was built, it was the place where the maneuvers were done, and hence its name, for Mars is the God of War.

 Day 2.
 Louvre Museum and Ile de la Cité

 It is the original place where the city was founded more than 2000 years ago as it was a place of easy defense since access could only be done through the river.

 Some 700 years after its founding, in 506, it became the capital of the kingdom.
 Over time it evolved, gaining importance and growing into what it is today.

-On the Ile de la Cité are the oldest buildings in the city such as Notre Dame, the Conciergerie and Sainte Chapelle.
-Our recommendation is that you enter all of them, but after the cathedral fire, you will only be able to enter the last two.
+On the Ile de la Cité are the oldest buildings in the city, such as Notre Dame, the Conciergerie, and Sainte Chapelle.

-As it is relatively close, we will also visit the Pantheon, the Grand Mosque and dine in the Latin Quarter.
-How do you see, have we gone too far?
+As it is relatively close, we will also visit the Pantheon, the Grand Mosque, and dine in the Latin Quarter.
+So how do you see, have we gone too far?

 Day 3.
 Versailles.
 Champs-Elysees

 Day 4.
 Trocadero, Montparnasse and the Catacombs

 You can also visit the Promenade Plantée, which is an elevated park, like the New York Highline.
-What’s more, they say they were inspired by this Parisian park to make the one in the Big Apple.
+What’s more, they say this Parisian park inspired them to make the one in the Big Apple.